NikolaiChirkov/Peter_test/README.md

 Check only with screen width equals to 360px.
 In other cases, I don't take responsibility for your melting eyes.

-Also, after starting server disable "strict" option in tsconfig, or tsc will curse you.
+Also, after starting server change "jsx" option to "react" in tsconfig, or tsc will curse you.

+I'll never use create-react-app again.

 Created with this model: